AY2324S2-CS2103-F15-1/tp/docs/DeveloperGuide.md

 **Extensions**

-* 1a.
-The given details for adding a new person is invalid.
+* 3a.
+FINDvisor detects an error in the given data for adding a person.

-    * 1a1.
+    * 3a1.
 FINDvisor shows an error message.

-      Use case resumes at step 1.
+      Use case resumes from step 1.

 * 4a.
-The given index is invalid.
+FINDvisor detects an error in the given data for scheduling a meeting.
     * 4a1.
 FINDvisor shows an error message.

-      Use case resumes at step 3.

-* 4b.
-The given meeting datetime is invalid.

-    * 4b1.
-FINDvisor shows an error message.

-      Use case resumes at step 3.
+      Use case resumes from step 4.

-**Use case: Update the remark of a person**
+#### Use case: Update the remark of a person

 **MSS**